SandmanCEO/scala-weather/README.md

 # scala-weather

 Scala program for RaspberryPI showing current weather.
-It uses akka for main functionalities.
+It uses akka-http and akka-streams for main functionalities.

 Required configuration: